 Five ingredients for the perfect job

-Yes, colleagues are important.
+Yes, colleagues are essential.
 In fact, people are probably the most defining factor in you enjoying your work.
 Of course, the more you get along with your colleagues, the better it is.
 But it is not just about “getting along” with each other.
 They also must know what it is that they are doing.
 In other words, you must be able to rely on them, and they must have the skills to do their job.
 Not just that, colleagues who gossip a lot, who have a negative attitude towards everything in life, are likely to ruin the atmosphere in the office.

 The office environment